Easy Carrot Soufflé

 • Sea Salt: To balance out the sweetness.

+Boil the carrots.
 Begin by boiling your carrots for 25-30 minutes to ensure they’re soft enough to blend.
-I use a hand mixer (paid link) because I want a little more texture than the average souffle; however, if you want a more smooth texture and consistency, a food processor (paid link) will provide the smoothest texture for the souffle.
+Drain water and blend.
+I use a hand mixer (paid link) because I want a little more texture than the average soufflé; however, if you want a creamy texture and consistency, a food processor (paid link) will provide the smoothest texture for the soufflé.

+Bake.
+Add the carrot mixture into a deep casserole dish (paid link).
 Bake this delicious dish for 45 to 50 minutes, and it will be ready to enjoy.
-The Carrot Souffle can be served lightly dusted with powdered sugar.
+The Carrot Soufflé can be served lightly dusted with powdered sugar.

-Note: Because this soufflé has more texture, you don’t have to worry about the soufflé falling much.
-It does rise some, but don’t expect the typical scaffold that usually keeps it from collapsing.
+• Because this soufflé has more texture, you don’t have to worry much about the soufflé falling.
+It does rise some but don’t expect the typical scaffold that usually keeps it from collapsing.

 taking a serving out of the carrot souffle casserole dish